 Lindsaye Akhurst is the Manager of the Vancouver Aquarium's Marine Mammal Rescue Centre and has been working at the Rescue Centre since 2006.
 Lindsaye is a registered Veterinary Technologist, President of the Oiled Wildlife Society of B.C. and a member of the Wildlife Rehabilitators network of British Columbia.
 Lindsaye possesses finely tuned rehabilitation skills specifically when working with seals, sea lions, porpoises, sea turtles, and sea otters.

-Sion graduated from Thompson Rivers University, and has been working as a RVT for the past 20 years.
+Sion graduated from Thompson Rivers University and has been working as a RVT for over 20 years.
 Her experiences have varied, working in small animal private practice, shelter medicine, education, and aquarium and wildlife medicine.
-Sion grew up on Vancouver island and has been with the aquarium for the past 8 years.
+Sion grew up on Vancouver Island and has been with the aquarium for the past 11 years.

 Cassandra was born in Middleton, N.S. and grew up in Ontario where she completed her BSc Specialized Honours of Marine Biology at the University of Guelph.
 In 2012 she moved to BC in hopes of becoming involved at the Marine Mammal Rescue Centre and to pursue her dreams of becoming a marine biologist.
 After joining the team at VAMMRC in 2014 as a volunteer, she completed her practicum placement in 2015 before being hired on as staff in her role as a Rescue Assistant.
 Cassandra completed her MSc in Zoology at UBC in 2018 and started her new position as Research Assistant at VAMMRC in June of 2019.